stockphrase/no-silo/content/courses/workshops/sentence-variety.md

 >According to Dr. Taylor, “all your quotes are made the same way” (89).

-This sentence is correct in every way.
-However, it is important to develop some flexibility with respect to quotations.
+This sentence is correct in every way; however, it is important to develop some flexibility with respect to quotations.
 If you rely on a single strategy for quotation, your writing will be repetitive and bland.
 Further, you will often discover that the words you would like to quote will not easily fit into the structure illustrated above.
 Attempting to cram this borrowed language into your trusted, familiar structure will result in awkward and ungrammatical sentences.
-However, if you develop an ability to form sentences with a variety of sentence structures, you will never have this problem.
+If you develop an ability to form sentences with a variety of structures, you will never have this problem.

-My guess is that most of you rely on this structure because you assume that the words of others must be presented in the precise order that they appear in the original.
+My guess is that most of you rely on this structure because you assume that the words of others must be presented in the precise order that they appear in the original text.
 Part of becoming a better writer is understanding that you have the authority to chop up, reorder, and alter quotations to serve your purposes so long as you do not misrepresent the thinking or arguments of others.